 Deus ex Machina: A glaring example.
 A satellite network which was used for subtle mind control by the Master is suddenly capable of giving the Doctor superpowers — telekinesis, regeneration (not talking about that kind), de-aging, flight and a force-field — provided everyone in the world thinks the word "Doctor" at the same time.
 This one comes with consequences: Martha's family, being aboard the Valiant, were at the eye of the storm.
 The Year That Never Was still happened for them.

-Fate Worse than Death: The Master considers death preferable to being imprisoned by the Doctor, hence why he refused to regenerate after getting shot.
+Fate Worse Than Death: The Master considers death preferable to being imprisoned by the Doctor, hence why he refuses to regenerate after getting shot.

-First Gray Hair: Captain Jack Harkness is immortal and apparently unaging, but at the end of the episode he mentions having found a grey hair, and theorises that he is aging, just very very slowly.
+First Gray Hair: Captain Jack Harkness has Resurrective Immortality and is apparently unaging, but at the end of the episode he mentions having found a grey hair, and theorises that he is aging, just very very slowly.